MUDITJAINN/Flutter_web_app/README.md

 flutter pub get
 ```

+5. Set up Firebase for the app:
+   - Create a new Firebase project on the [Firebase Console](https://console.firebase.google.com/).
+   - Generate a new `google-services.json` file for Android and place it in the `android/app` directory.
+   - Generate a new `GoogleService-Info.plist` file for iOS and place it in the `ios/Runner` directory.

-5. Run the app using the following command:
+6. Run the app using the following command:

 ```shell
 flutter run